christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/01-option-templates.markdown

 # Option Templates

 To create an option and apply it to a product, you must first create an option template.
-Once created, and option template can be assigned to any product in the catalog.
+Once created, an option template can be assigned to any product in the catalog.

 ## Creating an Option Template